MyMel2001/agentic-bash/README.md

 You just needed a basic understanding of UNIX architecture and about 100 lines of bash script.

-Welcome to **Agentic Bash**, a local-first, privacy-respecting "Agentic OS" built on the radical, highly confidential architectural secret that **under Linux and Unix-likes, everything is already a text stream.**
+Welcome to **Agentic Bash**, a local-first, privacy-respecting script similar to an "Agentic OS" built on the radical, highly confidential architectural secret that **under Linux and Unix-likes, everything is already a text stream.**

 ---